aquasecurity/aqua-operator/docs/InstallOpenShift.md

     service: "ClusterIP"
   server:
     replicas: 1
-    service: "NodePort"
+    service: "ClusterIP"
   enforcer:                                 # Optional: if defined the Operator will create the default Enforcer
-    enforcerMode: true                      # Defines weather the default enforcer will work in 'enforce' or 'audit' more
+    enforcerMode: audit                     # Defines weather the default enforcer will work in 'enforce' or 'audit' more
   route: true                               # Optional: if defines and set to true, the operator will create a Route to enable access to the console
 ```